 In Nov 2022, three Department of Energy national laboratories formed cooperation to accelerate the development of thermal energy storage, or TES, for buildings.
 (Source)

-As we discuss governments and companies pioneering the Thermal Energy Storage domain, it is important to be well-versed in the advantages and challenges attached to this technology.
+As we discuss governments and companies pioneering the Thermal Energy Storage domain, it is essential to be well-versed in the advantages and challenges of this technology.

 Thermal Energy Storage System Advantages

-Energy efficiency improvement – Thermal energy storage system provides increased energy efficiency which is one of the benefits provided to power systems by thermal energy storage.
-For example, District heating systems promote energy efficiency by conserving heat and then utilizing it when required.
+Energy efficiency improvement: Thermal energy storage systems provide increased energy efficiency, one of the benefits of thermal energy storage to power systems.
+For example, District heating systems promote energy efficiency by conserving and utilizing heat when required.
 As a result, less fossil fuel is needed, and plant emissions are decreased, resulting in lower product costs.
 However, TES needs help to deliver these advantages.
 Intelligent control systems and information and communication technologies (ICT) are most needed to contribute to improved energy management.

-Boost generating capacity – The need for heating, cooling, or power is rarely consistent over time.
+Boost generating capacity: The need for heating, cooling, or power is rarely consistent.
 The surplus production capacity available during low-demand periods can be charged to a TES to improve efficient generation capacity during high-demand periods.
 This procedure enables the installation of a smaller manufacturing unit, resulting in a higher load capacity for the units.

-Minimal maintenance cost – Thermal storage systems usually have lower maintenance costs because they use smaller chillers, cooling towers, and pumps than conventional systems.
-Even if they are used for more hours, the system’s frequent stops and starts can still result in lower maintenance costs than a conventional system that often operates at partial load, which can be just as hard on maintenance as full load operation.
+Minimal maintenance cost: Thermal storage systems usually have lower maintenance costs because they use smaller chillers, cooling towers, and pumps than conventional systems.
+Even if used for more hours, the system’s frequent stops and starts can still result in lower maintenance costs than a conventional system that often operates at partial load, which can be just as hard on maintenance as full load operation.
 (Source)(Source)(Source)(Source)

 Thermal Energy Storage Challenges

-Expensive initial setup costs – Thermal energy storage system costs vary according to application, size, and heat insulation technique.
+Expensive initial setup costs: Thermal energy storage system costs vary according to application, size, and heat insulation technique.
 Thermal storage technologies based on phase transition materials (PCM) and thermo-chemical storage (TCS) are typically more expensive than the storage capacity they offer.
-Storage systems account for about 30% to 40% of total system costs.
-Latent-heat storage systems built on PCMs are predicted to cost between Є10/kWh-Є50/kWh ($10.7/kWh-$53.5/kWh), whilst TCS expenses are expected to be between Є8/kWh-Є100/kWh ($8.56/kWh-$107/kWh).
+Storage systems account for 30% to 40% of total system costs.
+Latent-heat storage systems built on PCMs are predicted to cost between Є10/kWh-Є50/kWh ($10.7/kWh-$53.5/kWh).
+On the other hand, TCS expenses are expected to be between Є8/kWh-Є100/kWh ($8.56/kWh-$107/kWh).
 The TES’s economic feasibility strongly depends on application and operation requirements, such as the quantity and frequency of storage cycles.

-Boosted competition from pumped and battery storage – Understanding the benefits of battery and thermal energy storage is critical for utilities and power plant managers.
-Batteries are excellent for providing standby power for lights, elevators, and computers, whereas thermal energy storage is the simplest approach for a structure to reduce peak electric consumption.
+Boosted competition from pumped and battery storage: Understanding the benefits of battery and thermal energy storage is critical for utilities and power plant managers.
+Batteries are excellent for providing standby power for lights, elevators, and computers.
+However, thermal energy storage is the simpler approach for a structure to reduce peak electric consumption.

-The majority of battery storage projects developed by system operators (ISOs/RTOs) are for short-term energy storage and are not designed to replace the existing grid.
-Most of these installations employ lithium-ion batteries, which produce enough energy to power the local grid for 4 hours or fewer.
+Most battery storage projects developed by system operators (ISOs/RTOs) are for short-term energy storage and are not designed to replace the existing grid.
+Most of these installations employ lithium-ion batteries, producing enough energy to power the local grid for 4 hours or less.
 Even though thermal energy storage requires lower project costs, it is not as desired as battery and pumped-hydro storage due to lesser efficiency at larger scales.
 As a result, these replacements function as obstacles in expanding the thermal energy storage sector.
 (Source)(Source)(Source)

 Thermal Energy Storage Companies